 \section{Experiment}

-In this section, we conduct experiments to answer the following two questions: \textit{1.
-Does the long-term reward guided search yield higher-quality and consistent video compared with other inference-time scaling methods?} \textit{2.
+In this section, we conduct experiments to answer the two questions: \textit{1.
+Does the long-term reward guided search yield higher-quality video compared with other inference-time scaling methods?} \textit{2.
 Does the one-step evaluation provide an efficient and accurate assessment of initial noises?}